 Darby Avenue Charter

-- Darby Avenue Charter's student population of 511 students has stayed relatively flat over five school years.
+- Darby Avenue Charter's student population of 472 students has declined by 7% over five school years.

 |School Type||Charter School|